Kaljurand/aceview/trunk/README.txt

 Project name: ACE View
 Create project from existing source
-Directory: /the directory where the source tarball was unpacked/
+Directory: /the root directory of the ACE View source/

 == Building ACE View and integrating it with Protege ==